Table of Contents Show

 - What Criteria Do Lenders Look at to Approve Remortgage with Bad Credit?

 - How to Remortgage with Bad Credit

-- 1. To get the lowest rates and best terms, shop around for a variety of lenders.
+- 1. To get the lowest rates and best terms, shop for various lenders.

-- 2. Don’t rush the application process and be as detailed as you can in your responses.
+- 2. Take your time with the application process, and be as detailed as possible in your responses.

 - 3. You should assess how much equity you have in your home before you borrow money against it.

 - 4. If you’re planning on asking for a remortgage, it’s a good idea to increase the value of your home first.